sass/sass/proposal/custom-url-resolution.md

 ### JavaScript API

 At the core of remapping the url imports is the JavaScript API which allows users to return a new url reference based on the sass file location and url reference.
 This function can return either a promise or utilise the provided callback function.
+In case an error gets returned or thrown the sass compilation should fail and return this error, this will likely only happen for files that do not exist.

 Callback syntax: